 Jonathan Becher, Chief Digital Officer of SAP, discusses this issue and offers practical solutions to the problem of corporate antibodies that interfere with innovation.

-Video Transcript: Managing Anti-innovation Antibodies
+Managing Anti-innovation Antibodies

 When Chief Digital Officers get together they often talk about how to handle corporate antibodies, those things that seemingly resist change and disrupt within a company.
 When you think about it logically, it makes sense just like the human body works as well.